Skip to content

 1. Kong Configuration

-To collect metrics from Kong, the Prometheus plugin must be enabled.
-It is recommended to configure it globally.
-Refer to the official Kong documentation for details.
+To enable the reporting of Kong metrics, the Prometheus plugin must be activated.
+Here, it is recommended to configure this globally.
+You can refer to the official Kong documentation.

-Log in to Kong Manager, click on the Plugins menu, and add Prometheus.
+Log in to Kong Manager, click on the Plugins menu, and add a new Prometheus.

 curl -X POST http://localhost:8001/plugins \